 We have entered into change in control arrangements with each of our NEOs.
-The provisions applicable to Mr. McGraw and Mr. Hart are included in their employment agreements; the arrangements for Mr. Chapman, Mr. Johnson, Mr. Waycaster and Mr. Ross are included in individual change in control agreements.
-The following narrative and table describe the compensation and benefits payable to each of our named executive officers in the event of retirement, disability, death, involuntary and voluntary separation from employment, and change in control based upon the terms of these agreements as in effect on December 31, 2012.
+The provisions applicable to Mr. McGraw and Mr. Hart are included in their employment agreements; the arrangements for Mr. Chapman, Mr. Waycaster and Mr. Ross are included in individual change in control agreements.
+The following narrative and table describe the compensation and benefits payable to each of our named executive officers in the event of retirement, disability, death, involuntary and voluntary separation from employment, and change in control based upon the terms of these agreements as in effect on December 31, 2013.

 We have neither described nor quantified below payments and benefits that are generally available to all employees upon separation from employment, such as vested benefits payable from our tax-qualified pension and retirement plans, accrued but unpaid compensation and vacation pay, and long-term disability benefits funded through group insurance.
 Also, amounts that are vested and are or may become payable notwithstanding the circumstances of an executive's separation, such as balances under our deferred compensation plans and Mr. Hart's accrued and vested benefits under his SERPs, are not described in the narrative or quantified in the table.
+As of December 31, 2013, Mr. Hart was fully vested in the benefits payable under the SERPs.
 A description of our deferred compensation plans and the SERPs is included in the CD&A above.

 Applicable Covenants.
 As consideration for the payments described below, Mr. McGraw and Mr. Hart are subject under their employment agreements to certain restrictive covenants limiting their activities after separation, and Messrs.
-Chapman, Johnson, Waycaster and Ross are subject to similar covenants under their change in control agreements.
+Chapman, Waycaster and Ross are subject to similar covenants under their change in control agreements.
 Generally, each executive may not solicit any of our officers, employees, customers or depositors and may not compete with us, in any capacity in any location where we have an office on the date of separation.
 The length of the non-solicitation and non-competition period is two years for each of Messrs.
-McGraw, Chapman, Johnson, Waycaster and.
-Ross and one year for Mr. Hart.
+McGraw, Chapman, Waycaster and Ross and one year for Mr. Hart.

 Retirement.
 Generally, an executive "retires" when he voluntarily separates from employment between ages 55 and 65; in some circumstances a designated period of service is also required to receive a particular payment or benefit.
-As of December 31, 2012, only Mr. McGraw and Mr. Johnson satisfied the conditions for retirement.
+As of December 31, 2013, only Mr. McGraw and Mr. Waycaster satisfied the conditions for retirement.
 Except as provided below, we do not provide our executives with specific retirement payments or benefits: